5 hurt after underground steam pipe explosion in Baltimore

 Appears to be "steam pipe" explosion.
 Expect traffic delays in the area.
 No criminal actions suspected. https://t.co/I2y0V7EyUT— T.J.
 Smith (@TJSmithMedia) June 20, 2017

-Commuters are being advised to stay away from the area as delays are expected.
+Commuters were advised to stay away from the area as delays were expected.
 The Baltimore Orioles baseball game started on time Tuesday night.

 @BaltimoreFire HazMat monitoring the air, only steam.— Baltimore OEM (@BaltimoreOEM) June 20, 2017